—A selection of spatial projects.

 Imminent Commons: Cities Exhibition — Seoul Biennale of Architecture and Urbanism, Seoul, 2 Sep - 14 Nov 2017

 The Theaters of Culture: Ephemeral Projects for the Eternal City — MAXXI Museum of 21st Century Arts, Rome, 14 Jul - 30 Jul 2017

-Defined by a careful and tactile use of materials, Pool House (to be completed 2017) is an ongoing townhouse project in Herrera del Duque, Spain.
+Defined by a careful and tactile use of materials, Pool House (completed in 2017) is an ongoing townhouse project in Herrera del Duque, Spain.
 It references vernacular architecture but proposes a radical approach to materiality and use.

 The house is structured around an indoor patio and pool, linked by a bridge to a library room.
 The carefully designed structural elements are exposed, highlighting the material differences between the pre-existing traditional earth walls on site and the new construction.

 Project & Detailing: Lucia Tahan, Irene Iglesias, Andrea Lusquiños.

 On-site management: Irene Iglesias, Andrea Lusquiños.

 Return to Zion Series, La Biennale de VeneziaSumo Book

 Return to Zion is a series of three projects critically exploring a fictional urban transformation of Israeli housing in the event of an Israeli withdrawal from the West Bank.